-Strawberry season is here!
-I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.
+Strawberry season is in full swing!
+It will be hard to resist the smell of this beautiful fresh Strawberry Bread in your oven this season.

-This strawberry bread is made with freshly diced strawberries, and it comes out so tender, moist, and light.
-It’s very easy to make, and it’s also freezer-friendly!
+This strawberry bread is made with fresh strawberries and it comes out so tender, moist, and light.
+It’s easy to make and freezer-friendly!

 You’ll love how fragrant and delicious this quick bread is.
-It’s not overwhelmingly sweet – it’s just perfect!
+It’s not overly sweet, it’s just perfect and balanced.

 This fresh strawberry bread is one of my most beloved quick bread recipes.
 It’s tender, moist, and fragrant.
-I love the delicate flavors that fresh strawberries add to this quick bread.
+I love the delicate flavors that this fruit adds to this quick bread.

 The secret to ultra tender and flavorful strawberry bread is using buttermilk.
-It adds the perfect amount of moisture, while keeping it ultra tender and light.
-In my opinion, buttermilk works better than milk or yogurt for this particular recipe.
+It adds the perfect amount of moisture, while keeping it ultra tender.
+I think buttermilk works better than milk or yogurt here, but I also included substitutions below.

-If you’re looking for bolder quick bread flavors, check out my Lemon Blueberry Bread, Lemon Loaf Cake, or Nutella Banana Bread!
+If you’re looking for more quick bread flavors, check out my Lemon Blueberry Bread, Lemon Loaf Cake, or Nutella Banana Bread!

 - It’s perfectly moist, tender, and light.